micro-api/micro-api/README.md

 }
 ```

-By posting to a link URI, the server **SHOULD** associate all of the records in the payload to the linked records, but the payload takes precedence over the URI, so that if an `author` is specified in the payload, that has priority.
+By posting to a link URI, the server **SHOULD** associate all of the records in the payload to the linked records.
 An alternative and more flexible way of doing the same thing:

 ```http
 POST /posts